Bike paths in Bogotá

+The design of the network took into consideration the morphology and topography of the city.
+The network is integrated with the city's TransMilenio bus rapid transit system.

+History

+Design

-The design of the network was made taking into consideration the morphology and topography of the city.
-This is, from north to south the city has a flat topography and from east to west the city has varying degrees of inclination.
+The design of the network took into consideration the morphology and topography of the city; from north to south, Bogotá has a flat topography and from east to west it has varying degrees of incline.

 A mesh concept was applied for the theoretical plan of the network because it presented greater versatility and adaptation given that the road network was designed as a grid plan with streets going from south to north and from east to west.

-The network was also integrated with the TransMilenio bus system which has bicycle parking facilities.
+The network is also integrated with the TransMilenio bus system, which has bicycle parking facilities.

 Network hierarchy

 A network hierarchy was determined following the criteria above.